 Crossroads House will provide each resident with a loving, warm home and excellent care and support.
 We look at the family's ability to give adequate 24-hour care, whether their needs are physical, emotional or spiritual.
-We will provide care to those dying individuals with a prognosis of death occurring from within a few days to three months.
+We will provide care to those dying individuals with a prognosis occurring from within a few days to three months.
 The resident will be provided with personalized care free of charge.

 We offer a comfort ministry to no more than two residents at a time, along with their family members.
 Crossroads House will provide family conferences every two weeks or as needed to keep the family or primary caregiver updated on residents and assess the family or primary caregiver coping abilities and provide guidance as necessary.